 Take a look at the spa pump parts schematic, you can see the parts of a spa pump, one without a strainer basket.
 Most hot tub pumps have only 15-20 parts, which fit nicely into 6 groups of parts.

 These are the parts of the pump that get wet.
 In the image above, it's everything except for the motor, item 24.
 Contained within a complete wet end assembly is the impeller and shaft seal.
-In some pumps, a diffuser, or impeller shroud is also part of the hydraulic design, and an impeller wear ring, shown as item 6.
+In some pumps, a diffuser, or impeller shroud, is also part of the hydraulic design, and an impeller wear ring.